 Sharan joined Watsi on February 22nd, 2017.
-Three months ago, Sharan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sharan's most recent donation supported Margaret, a 41-year-old farmer from Kenya, to fund a thyroidectomy.
+Eight months ago, Sharan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sharan's most recent donation supported Thay, a baby girl from Burma, to fund brain surgery to heal her hydrocephalus.

 Margaret's smile lights up the room.
 She is a 41-year-old small scale farmer who is married and has one child.
 Her husband worked as a taxi driver, but, unfortunately, he lost his job due to the COVID-19 pandemic.
 Three years ago, Margaret began experiencing troubling symptoms including difficulty swallowing, throat soreness and voice changes.
 Over time, her symptoms worsened, so she visited a local hospital for further evaluation.
 She was diagnosed with a multinodular goiter, or an abnormal enlargement of the thyroid gland.
 A thyroidectomy was recommended to treat her condition.
 If left untreated, the goiter will continue to grow, which could lead to troubling complications like difficulty breathing, heart problems, thyrotoxicosis, or trachea obstruction.
 Fortunately, our medical partner, African Mission Healthcare (AMH), is helping Margaret receive treatment.
 On December 28th, she will undergo a thyroidectomy at AMH's care center, where surgeons will remove all or part of her thyroid gland.
 Now, she and her family need help raising $657 to fund her procedure and care.
 Margaret shared, "this problem has affected my daily work and life for a long time, and now I worry I am becoming a bother even to my husband.
 I am therefore kindly asking for assistance to have this surgery so that I can regain my health."